zeromq/goczmq/GODOC.md

 }
 ```

-ReadChunker accepts a socket and a chunkSize, and implements the ReadFrom
+ReadChunker accepts a socket and a chunkSize, and implements the ReaderFrom
 interface.

 #### func  NewReadChunker